Program: M.S., Human Nutrition

 C. In order to complete the Master of Human Nutrition successfully, the student must:

-- Complete all of the courses required by his or her option (human nutrition or dietetic internship).
+- Complete all of the courses required by the option (human nutrition or dietetic internship).

 - Earn a grade of “B” or better in all courses.